| | | | |

 Small

-• As soon as the 1″ of ribbing is done, you can increase 4 stitches evenly so you are back to 40 stitches – you then use that stitch count for the rest of the warmer, including the final 2×2 ribbing (this is so it still fits easily further up your arm).
+• As soon as the 1″ of ribbing is done, you can increase 4 stitches evenly, so you are back to 40 stitches – then use that stitch count for the rest of the warmer, including the final 2×2 ribbing (this ensures it still fits easily further up your arm).

 Large